d-goldin/nix-drv-debug-1p/how_to_troubleshoot_derivations.md

 Now we could just toy around with this on the repl like so:

 ```
-# We can simply set variables like so.
-nix-repl> attrs = { pname = "hello"; version = { a = "0.0.1"; }; }
+[1] nix-repl> attrs = { pname = "hello"; version = { a = "0.0.1"; }; }

-# Now we can just try out the line to confirm our suspicion
-nix-repl> name = "${attrs.pname}-${attrs.version}"
+[2] nix-repl> name = "${attrs.pname}-${attrs.version}"

-# Hmm, so this did not cause the error we expected.
-# This is because the expression is evaluated lazily, so we should force the evaluation somehow.
-# One way to do so this in the repl is to try and print it:

-nix-repl> name
+[3] nix-repl> name
 error: cannot coerce a set to a string, at (string):1:11
 ```

+In line 1 we simply set a variable, define another variable based on a string expression in line 2 and force evaluation of the expression in line 3.
+Latter is necessary because the expression is evaluated lazily, so evaluation has to be forced somehow.
+One way to do so this in the repl is to let the repl print it.

-In some cases, like nested structures, just evaluating values in the above way might be insufficient.
+In some cases, like nested structures, just evaluating in the above way might be insufficient.
 In that case `:p` can be sued, as shown below:

 ```